yuren527/MyLearningNotes/CppLearning/Exception_Catch_Order.md

 `bad_alloc` **IS** an `exception`, but `exception` **IS NOT** a `bad_alloc`, and we know `what()` is a virtual function that's why we got this output

-This is to test on github
-Hello world